GeoSensorWebLab/geosensorweblab.github.io/people.md

 Project Title: Watermarking techniques for the Internet of Things.
 Present Position: Senior Research Fellow at Harvard University.

-### PhD Students
+### PhD Graduates

-- [Dr. Tania Khalafbeigi](https://www.linkedin.com/in/tania-khalafbeigi-0a49116a/?originalSubdomain=ca) (graduated in 2019) , University of Calgary.
+- [Dr. Tania Khalafbeigi](https://www.linkedin.com/in/tania-khalafbeigi-0a49116a/?originalSubdomain=ca) (graduated in 2019), University of Calgary.
 Thesis Title: Internet of Things Data Streaming Architecture.
 Present Position: Software Developer, SensorUp Inc.

-- [Dr. Chih-Yuan Huang](https://scholar.google.de/citations?user=1fHqpF0AAAAJ&hl=en) (graduated in 2014) , University of Calgary.
+- [Dr. Chih-Yuan Huang](https://scholar.google.de/citations?user=1fHqpF0AAAAJ&hl=en) (graduated in 2014), University of Calgary.
 Thesis Title: GeoPubSubHub: A Geospatial Publish/Subscribe Architecture for the World-Wide Sensor Web.
 Present Position: Assistant Professor, NCU.

-### Master Students
+### Master Graduates

+- Soroush Ojagh, University of Calgary.
+Thesis Title: Spatiotemporal IoT Data Analysis and Prediction using OGC Open Standards in Digital Contact Tracing and Air Quality Prediction Applications.

-- Xiaohong Shang (graduated in 2016) , University of Calgary.
+- Xiaohong Shang (graduated in 2016), University of Calgary.
 Thesis Title: A Study on Efficient Vector Mapping with Vector Tiles Based on Cloud Server Architecture.

-- Tsai Hang-Fang (graduated in 2015) , University of Calgary.
+- Tsai Hang-Fang (graduated in 2015), University of Calgary.
 Thesis Title: An Efficient Web Mapping Solution for Polar Regions.

-- Mohammad Ali Jazayeri (graduated in 2014) , University of Calgary.
+- Mohammad Ali Jazayeri (graduated in 2014)  University of Calgary.
 Thesis Title: Implementation and Evaluation of Interoperable OpenStandards for the Internet of Things.

 - Ren-Yu Li, University of Calgary.
 Thesis Title: A Study of Volunteered Geographic Information and Social Media.

-- Andrew Phillips (co-supervised, graduated in 2014) , University of Calgary.
+- Andrew Phillips (co-supervised, graduated in 2014), University of Calgary.
 Thesis Title: Integrated Sensing of Soil Moisture at the Field-Scale: Measuring, Modeling and Sharing For Improved Agricultural Decision Support.

-- Mohammad Alohali (graduated in 2015) , University of Calgary.
+- Mohammad Alohali (graduated in 2015), University of Calgary.
 Project Title: Internet of Things (non-thesis-based master degree).

 ### Research Associates